EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 #### **Mean Absolute Error (MAE):**
 - **Detrended Model**: 0.8860468
 - **Original Model**: 0.9750409
-- **Insight**: The detrended model also has a lower MAE, indicating it performs better in capturing the average error magnitude without penalizing large errors as heavily as RMSE does.
+- **Insight**: The detrended model also has a lower MAE, indicating it performs better in capturing the average error magnitude without penalising large errors as heavily as RMSE does.

 #### **Mean Percentage Error (MPE):**
 - **Detrended Model**: 10.2126